okx/KIPs/docs/draft/OIP-12.md

 c, when a large transactions occurs. it can help to judge market trends. d, when breaking news occurs.

-That's all for the brief introduction.
+That's all for the brief introduction. we sincerely hope to continue cooperating more deeply with OKChain.